Fiscal and Monetary Policy: Two Peas in a Troubled Pod

 Just because something is bigger than it has ever been before does not mean that it must come down.
 Many countries have higher debt to GDP ratios; in Japan it reached 100% in 2007 and now stands at 184%.
 The real test is whether a country has difficulty financing its deficits.
 The Treasury sells untold amounts of bills and bonds without any difficulty.
 If there was any hint of resistance, we would see it in higher interest rates.
 The 10-year government bond rate was almost 4% prior to the GFC and has averaged 2.35% since.
 In both Japan and the US, countries with large corporate and personal saving, government deficits are the sensible way to maintain expenditure and provide important public goods.

-Still deficit sceptics will be alarmed and argue that the US can finance its deficits easily because of the dollar’s ‘exorbitant privilege.’
+Still deficit skeptics will be alarmed and argue that the US can finance its deficits easily because of the dollar’s ‘exorbitant privilege.’
 That is the role of the US dollar as the world’s reserve currency and as the unit of exchange for most international trade crates a global demand for dollar assets.
 Moreover, the demand for safe assets in uncertain times makes it easy for us to issue new dollar debt.
-The deficit sceptics worry that the Euro and the Yuan might be working hard to take away our exorbitant privilege and that our excessive debt issuance might hasten a loss of confidence in the dollar.
+The deficit skeptics worry that the Euro and the Yuan might be working hard to take away our exorbitant privilege and that our excessive debt issuance might hasten a loss of confidence in the dollar.
 Global politics being what they are, it is hard to imagine that other currencies are poised to take over the global role of the dollar soon.

-Further, the sceptics will point to the Federal Reserve’s rounds of quantitative easing (QE) both after the GFC and during the COVID crisis and argue that the Fed is helping to finance the deficits.
+Further, the skeptics will point to the Federal Reserve’s rounds of quantitative easing (QE) both after the GFC and during the COVID crisis and argue that the Fed is helping to finance the deficits.
 The Fed pays for its purchases of government securities by creating bank reserves.
 The figure shows that government debt owned by the Federal Reserve Banks almost quadrupled from 2007 to 2017 and doubled again between 2019 and early 2021.
 The share of all Federal debt owned by the central bank increased from 8% in 2017 to 19% in Q1 2021.

 The QE related expansion of bank reserves provides the ability and incentive for banks to make loans and buy assets which leads to deposit creation.
 Not surprisingly the money supply has increased rapidly.
 M2 more than doubled between the start of the GFC and early 2020, and it has increased an additional 27% since March 2020.

-Figure 2.
-Federal Debt Held by Federal Reserve Banks (Billions of $)
+FIGURE 2 • Federal Debt Held by Federal Reserve Banks (Billions of $)

 The expansion of the Fed balance sheet and of the money supply is less worrisome now than it would have been a few generations ago.
 First, M2 is more of a portfolio choice for individuals and corporations than the transactions medium envisioned by 20th century monetarists.
 Thus, the causal link from money to inflation has long been broken.
 Second, the Fed has new tools, such as the interest rate paid on reserves, that it can use to neutralize the effect of QE prices.
-By paying interest on bank reserves, which the Fed only introduced a decade ago, banks have less of an incentive to use the reserves
+By paying interest on bank reserves, which the Fed only introduced a decade ago, banks have less of an incentive to use the reserves.

 Nevertheless, QE and the expansion of the Fed balance can be concerning.
 First, it drives up asset prices which can create instability (bubbles) in housing and equity markets.
 Second, the money-inflation monetarist nexus may be broken but it has not disappeared altogether.
 The potential for inflationary pressures to emerge remains and is already being exacerbated by real sector bottlenecks and shortages.
 If inflation persists at current levels, above the Fed’s 2% target, increases in interest rates might be called for.
 In an economy that is still fragile in the wake of the pandemic, the Fed might be unwilling to act.